Enabling Amazon GuardDuty in AWS Control Tower using Delegated Administrator

 - The EnableGDDelegatedAdminLambda function creates a S3 bucket in the AWS Control Tower log archive account.
-All GuardDuty findings from all member accounts are encrypted using the KMS key created in step 4 and are exported to the S3 bucket.
+It also creates a customer-managed KMS key in the GuardDuty management account in the same Region where the bucket is created.
+All GuardDuty findings from all member accounts are encrypted using this KMS key and are exported to the S3 bucket.

 This solution assumes that you have deployed AWS Control Tower and have access to the AWS Control Tower management account.
 The solution is deployed to the AWS Control Tower management account and uses the AWSControlTowerExecution role from AWS Control Tower.

 Although you deploy this solution from your AWS Control Tower management account, you must choose an AWS account as your GuardDuty administrator.
 By default, AWS Control Tower creates an audit account for cross-account auditing and centralized security operations within AWS Control Tower.
 We recommend using the audit account for our GuardDuty administrator account, but it may use any AWS account within AWS Control Tower.

 AWS Control Tower creates a log archive account that stores logs from all AWS Control Tower accounts.
 We create a centralized S3 bucket in the AWS Control Tower log archive account as the publishing destination for all GuardDuty findings.
 GuardDuty findings from all members accounts in all AWS Regions are aggregated into this S3 bucket.